redis/rdi-cloud-automation/aws-privatelink-demo/README.md

 ## Usage

-You can run `terraform init && terraform apply` to create the example in the `us-east-1` region.
+You can run `terraform init && terraform apply -var-file example.tfvars` to create the example in the `us-east-1` region.

-To run in a different region you can edit `main.tf`
+To run in a different region you can edit the values in `example.tfvars`.

 ## Submodules